harshavardhini33/Neural-Network-Model/README.md

 ## DESIGN STEPS

+### STEP 1:
-### STEP 1:Import the necessary packages & modules
+Import the necessary packages & modules

+### STEP 2:
-### STEP 2:Load and read the dataset
+Load and read the dataset

+### STEP 3:
-### STEP 3:Perform pre processing and clean the dataset
+Perform pre processing and clean the dataset

+### STEP 4:
-### STEP 4:Encode categorical value into numerical values using ordinal/label/one hot encoding
+Encode categorical value into numerical values using ordinal/label/one hot encoding

+### STEP 5:
-### STEP 5:Visualize the data using different plots in seaborn
+Visualize the data using different plots in seaborn

+### STEP 6:
-### STEP 6:Normalize the values and split the values for x and y
+Normalize the values and split the values for x and y

+### STEP 7:
-### STEP 7:Build the deep learning model with appropriate layers and depth
+Build the deep learning model with appropriate layers and depth

+### STEP 8:
-### STEP 8:Analyze the model using different metrics
+Analyze the model using different metrics

+### STEP 9:
-### STEP 9:Plot a graph for Training Loss, Validation Loss Vs Iteration & for Accuracy, Validation Accuracy vs Iteration
+Plot a graph for Training Loss, Validation Loss Vs Iteration & for Accuracy, Validation Accuracy vs Iteration

+### STEP 10:
-### STEP 10:Display the graph.
+Display the graph.
 ## PROGRAM